ISCDtoolbox/MPD/README.md

 # mpdProgram
-Maximizing optimal probability domain
+Maximizing Probability Domain

 Version 2.0

 September 2018

-The MPD program aims to compute the shape of the domain that maximizes the probability to find exactly a certain number of electrons inside it, given a chemical electronic structure.
+The MPD program aims to compute the shape of a domain that maximizes the probability to find exactly a certain number of electrons inside it, given a chemical electronic structure.

-In order to compile the program, it is recommended to have previously installed:
+In order to compile the mpdProgram, it is recommended to have previously installed:
 * gcc (version 5.4.0)
 * g++ (version 5.4.0)
 * make (version 4.1)
 * cmake (version 3.5.1)
 * git (version 2.7.4)
-* doxygen (version 1.8.11) (optional it is used for generating the documentation)
+* doxygen (version 1.8.11) (optional: it is only used for generating the code documentation)

-Then, open your terminal and locate yourself at the right position to download the files thanks to "ls" and "cd" command To clone the files, type
+Then, open your terminal and locate yourself in the directory where you want to download the files thanks to "ls" and "cd" commands.
+To clone the files with git, type

 	git clone https://github.com/ISCDtoolbox/MPD.git

-To enter the directory, type
+To enter the MPD/ directory, type

 	cd MPD

-To allow the execution of the install.sh file, you have to change permissions for the install.sh file.
+To allow the execution of the install.sh file, you may have to change the permissions for this file.

 	chmod 740 install.sh

-Then, just type
+Then, to execute the commands inside the install.sh file, just type

 	./install.sh

 and follow the instructions.

+Remark 1: the commands written in this install.sh file are originally intended for Ubuntu 16.04.4.
+Please modify these commands, if you use use for example yum instead of apt for package management, su for sudo, etc.

+Remark 2: apart from the installed required libraries (OPENMP, GLUT, OPENGL, LAPACKE, SCOTCH), the install.sh file will only install the softwares, libraries and include files in the local MPD/ directory.

-The mpdProgram will be installed in the newly created bin directory.
+The mpdProgram will be installed in the newly created bin/ directory.
 In addition, a certain number of other iscd softwares (https://github.com/ISCDtoolbox) will also be installed.

-In the case where the commands inside install.sh failed.
-We list belows the needed libraries:
+In the case where the commands inside the install.sh file failed, we list precisely below the needed external libraries (and of course their dependencies):
 * libgomp1 (5.4.0-6ubuntu1~16.04.10) which is the GCC OpenMP (GOMP) support library
 * freeglut3-dev (version 2.8.1-2) which is the OpenGL Utility Toolkit development files
 * libxmu-dev (version 2:1.1.2-2) which is the X11 miscellaneous utility library (development headers)